This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 So for a 3 month old puppy: 3 + 1 = 4hrs max.

-The problem with rules of thumb such as this are that all dogs are different.
+The problem with rules of thumb such as this is that all dogs are different.
 Some puppies are able to hold their bladder for 3 hours at 12 weeks, others are not.

-- 17 + Weeks old, 4 hours+, but never more than 5 hours without a good break!
+*We don’t recommend more than 5 hours without a good break.

 And please, have your puppy out of the crate as much as and as long as possible.
 It’s a management tool and training aid, not a way of life.